A Brief History of Millers Point

 The Millers Point Resident Action Group

 The Millers Point Action Group formed in 1969, and soon after an allied group was formed – The Rocks Resident Action Group, which was led by Nita McRae and formed to fight against the Sydney Cove Redevelopment Authority’s plan to demolish the historic buildings of The Rocks and replace them with high-rise office buildings.
 Nita McRae enlisted the support of the Builders Laborers Federation, which led to Jack Mundey, leader of the BLF, announcing a Green Ban to bring work to a halt.
 This was when the Battle for The Rocks began in earnest.
 The campaign continued from 1971 to 1974, and eventually many of the buildings in The Rocks were saved, but some were still lost in the redevelopment.
-Similarly, may residents were able to stay in the area, but some were moved on.
+Similarly, many residents remained in the area, but some were moved on.

 Ultimately it was Jack Mundey who announced the lifting of the Green Ban and the construction of the Sirius apartments, which were built especially for those displaced by The Rocks redevelopment and for the Millers Point community.
-In 2017 the Sirius Foundation has supported the nomination of Sirius for national heritage listing as well as challenging in the courts the NSW Government decision not to list Sirius on the state register which was against the recommendation of its own Heritage Council.
+In 2017 the Sirius Foundation has supported the nomination of Sirius for national heritage listing as well as challenging in the courts the NSW Government decision not to list Sirius on the state register against the recommendation of its own Heritage Council.

 The Friends of Millers Point